nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         Compute and store analytical distances between ions to a set of triangles.

     :ref:`NXapm_paraprobe_tessellator_config`, :ref:`NXapm_paraprobe_tessellator_results`:
-        Configuration and results respectively of the of paraprobe-tessellator tool.
+        Configuration and results respectively of the paraprobe-tessellator tool.
         Compute and store Voronoi cells and properties of these for all ions in a dataset.

-The definitions of the following tools remain to become refactored like those for the above-mentioned tools:

-    :ref:`NXapm_paraprobe_config_nanochem`:
+    :ref:`NXapm_paraprobe_spatstat_config`, :ref:`NXapm_paraprobe_spatstat_results`:
+        Configuration and results respectively of the paraprobe-spatstat tool.
+        Compute spatial statistics on the entire or selected regions of the reconstructed dataset.

+    :ref:`NXapm_paraprobe_clusterer_config`, :ref:`NXapm_paraprobe_clusterer_results`:
+        Configuration and results resepctively of the paraprobe-clusterer tool.
+        Compute cluster analyses with established machine learning algorithms using CPU or GPUs.

+    :ref:`NXapm_paraprobe_nanochem_config`, :ref:`NXapm_paraprobe_nanochem_results`:
-        Configuration of paraprobe-nanochem
+        Configuration and results resepctively of the paraprobe-nanochem tool.
-        Compute delocalization, iso-surfaces, analyze 3D objects, and composition profiles.
+        Compute delocalization, iso-surfaces, analyze 3D objects, composition profiles, and mesh interfaces.

-    :ref:`NXapm_paraprobe_results_nanochem`:
-        Results of paraprobe-nanochem
-        Store all results of delocalization, isosurface, and interface detection algorithms, store all extracted triangulated surface meshes of found microstructural features, store composition profiles and corresponding geometric primitives (ROIs).

-    :ref:`NXapm_paraprobe_config_intersector`:
+    :ref:`NXapm_paraprobe_intersector_config`, :ref:`NXapm_paraprobe_intersector_results`:
-        Configuration of paraprobe-intersector
+        Configuration and results resepctively of the paraprobe-intersector tool.
-        Assess intersections and proximity of 3D triangulated surface meshes in continuum space to study the effect the parameterization of surface extraction algorithms on the resulting shape, spatial arrangement, and colocation of 3D objects via graph-based techniques.
+        Analyze volumetric intersections and proximity of 3D objects discretized as triangulated surface meshes in continuum space to study the effect the parameterization of surface extraction algorithms on the resulting shape, spatial arrangement, and colocation of 3D objects via graph-based techniques.

-    :ref:`NXapm_paraprobe_results_intersector`:
-        Results of paraprobe-intersector
-        Store graph of microstructural features and relations/link identified between them.

-    :ref:`NXapm_paraprobe_config_spatstat`:
-        Configuration of paraprobe-spatstat
-        Spatial statistics on the entire or selected regions of the reconstructed dataset.

-    :ref:`NXapm_paraprobe_results_spatstat`:
-        Results of paraprobe-spatstat
-        Store spatial correlation functions.

-    :ref:`NXapm_paraprobe_config_clusterer`:
-        Configuration of paraprobe-clusterer
-        Import cluster analysis results of IVAS/APSuite and perform clustering analyses in a Python ecosystem.

-    :ref:`NXapm_paraprobe_results_clusterer`:
-        Results of paraprobe-clusterer
-        Store results of cluster analyses.